SonuNinjaDev/SonuNinjaDev/README.md

-Certainly!
-Here’s a short and effective README template for a GitHub profile, tailored for a web developer:

 👋 Hi, I’m [@SonuNinjaDev]
 Welcome to my GitHub profile!
 I'm a passionate web developer specializing in [mention key skills or technologies, e.g., React, Node.js, Python].
 I love building intuitive and responsive web applications that solve real-world problems.